top of page

 A doctor stands over a patient.

 The euthanasia debate underscores a broader ethical challenge in science: technological capability often advances more rapidly than moral agreement.
 As medicine gains greater power over life and death, the responsibility to protect vulnerable populations becomes more urgent.
-Bioethicists warn that social factors such as disability, inadequate care, loneliness, or financial hardship may subtly influence end-of-life decisions, raising concerns about coercion and unequal vulnerability (Hastings Center Report).
+Bioethicists warn that social factors such as disability, inadequate care, loneliness, or financial hardship may subtly influence end-of-life decisions, raising concerns about coercion and unequal vulnerability.
 Ultimately, the ethical question facing modern science is not only what can be done, but what should be done, and how the intrinsic value of human life is safeguarded amid advancing medical power.

 Prenatal Screening